The rise of social media censorship

 Another dance incident was that of a Saudi teenager who was filmed dancing to 90s favourite, The Macarena on a street crossing.
 The clip went viral and the teenager was detained for ‘improper public behaviour'.

-Egyptian human rights activist, and mother Amal Fathy has been arrested for sharing her experience of sexual harassment on Facebook.
+Egyptian human rights activist, Amal Fathy has been arrested for sharing her experience of sexual harassment on Facebook.

 Amal was arrested in May 2018 for posting a video on Facebook condemning sexual harassment and criticising the Egyptian government for their inaction on this issue.